AdobeDocs/developer-distribute/src/pages/overview/guides/getting_started.md

 ### Overview

-#### Overview - New Listing

-Creating a listing lands you on the "Listing Overview" page.
+**New Listing** - Creating a listing lands you on the "Listing Overview" page.
 The "Get Started" helper text guides you to the new "Listing Details" or "Version" screens.
 Note that the first time a listing is published, both listing and version information must be complete before proceeding to submit.

 ![](../../images/Listing_Overview_new_listing.png)

-#### Overview - Published Listing

-Clicking the **View** button on any listing will navigate you to its "Listing Overview" screen.
+**Published Listing** - Clicking the **View** button on any listing will navigate you to its "Listing Overview" screen.
 The "Next Steps" helper text guides developers to update the listing details or add a plugin version.

 ![](../../images/Listing_Overview_published_listing.png)

 ### Listing Details

-This view allows you to manage your listing metadata in five tabs: General, Localizations, Media, Tags and Services.

-#### Listing Details - New Listing

-This is where you enter your new listing metadata.
-All mandatory fields are marked with an asterisk.
+This is where you enter your new listing metadata in five tabs: General, Localizations, Media, Tags and Services.All mandatory fields are marked with an asterisk.
 “Add a version” helper text reminds developer that a version is also needed the first time a listing is published.

 ![](../../images/Listing_Details_new_listing.png)

-#### Listing Details - Published Listing

-Clicking the upper right **Edit** button on a published, approved or retracted "Listing Details" page will enable editing of your metadata.
-Note the Published status has an – editing suffix and all edited fields are highlighted with a “Changed” box.
+**Published Listing** - Clicking the upper right **Edit** button on a published, approved or retracted "Listing Details" page will enable editing of your metadata.
+Note the Published status has a "– editing" suffix and all edited fields are highlighted with a “Changed” box.

 ![](../../images/Listing_Details_published_listing.png)